jayjaykil05/docusaurus-VueHr/docs/salariessetup.md

 id: salariessetup
 title: Creating and Editing Salaries
 ---
+This page is to display/setup the salaries of all employees.
+These are the steps to display and create/edit salaries.

+These are the periods available:
+* Period_15/30
+* Weekly_Monday
+* Weekly_Tuesday
+* Weekly_Thursday
+* Weekly_Friday
+* Weekly_Saturday
+* Weekly_Sunday

+These are the salary types:
+* Semi-Monthly
+* Monthly
+* Daily

+> **Note**: SalaryType is how the payroll for the employee is calculated.

 ## Display Employee Salaries

 1. Login to Vue using Admin or HR account.

 ![alt-text](assets/Picture2.png)